 bullets care no more than stars

-by Dina Honeycutt, please do not reprint without permission.
+who is below themby Dina Honeycutt, please do not reprint without permission.

 Sunday, October 5, 2014